Some fungal diseases go undiagnosed and cause serious infections in people in the United States and around the world, leading to illness and death.

 Invasive aspergillosis (Aspergillus) occurs most often in people with weakened immune systems or lung disease, and its prevalence is rising among stem cell and solid organ transplant recipients.

-Invasive Fungal Infections are On the Rise
+Invasive Fungal Disease is On the Rise

 High-risk groups include: